OData/v3ProtocolDocument/OData.markdown

 OData defines semantics around certain HTTP Header Fields that may be included in requests to, and responses from, the data service.
 Services advertising compliance with a particular version of the OData Specification MUST understand and comply with the header fields defined in that version of the specification, either by honoring the semantics of the header field or by failing the request.

 Individual services MAY define additional header fields specific to that particular service.
-Such header fields MUST NOT be begin with "OData-" and, for maximum interoperability, SHOULD be optional when making requests against the service.
+Such header fields MUST NOT begin with "OData-" and, for maximum interoperability, SHOULD be optional when making requests to the service.
 Custom header fields MUST NOT be required to be understood by the client in order to accurately interpret the response.

 # 7. Interaction Semantics #